-While diversification can bring benefits such as increased revenue and a broader customer base, it also carries the risk of brand dilution by undermining a brand’s core attributes and identity.
+While diversification can bring benefits such as increased revenue and a broader customer base, it also risks dilution by undermining a brand’s core attributes and identity.

-There will be a loss of focus, quality and consistency concerns, and consumer perception and confusion with an unsuccessful brand extension.
+There will be a loss of focus, quality and consistency concerns, and consumer perception with an unsuccessful brand extension.

 Licensing and Co-branding Issues

-Another cause of brand dilution is when a company grants another entity the right to use the brand name or logo for commercial purposes.
+Another cause of brand dilution is when a parent company grants another entity the right to use the new brand name or logo for commercial purposes.
 This is known as licensing or co-branding.

 While they can be beneficial, some common issues can arise: